sses7757/Althea/README.md

 ```bash
 dotnet exec Your_Compiled_DLL_Name.dll
 ```
 to run your code on host.
-Make sure that code like `Console.Read()` is used to wait async connections.
+Make sure that code like `Console.Read()` is used to wait asynchronous connections.
 Then do the same on Visual Studio as above, you can debug via IDE now.